Sweet and Sour Shrimp

 Frequently Asked Questions

 Absolutely.
 Thaw frozen shrimp overnight in the fridge or under cold running water for about 10 minutes.
-The key is to pat them completely dry before seasoning and coating, otherwise the cornstarch crust will not adhere and the oil will splatter.
+The most important step is to pat them completely dry before seasoning, since any excess moisture will prevent a good sear and dilute your sauce.

-Leftovers will keep in an airtight container in the refrigerator for up to 2 days.
-For best results, reheat in a hot skillet over medium-high heat for 2 to 3 minutes rather than the microwave, which tends to make the shrimp rubbery and the coating soggy.
+Leftover sweet and sour shrimp will keep in an airtight container in the refrigerator for up to 2 days.
+Reheat in a skillet over medium-low heat with a small splash of water to bring the sauce back to life.
+Avoid the microwave if you can, as it tends to make the shrimp rubbery.

-Steamed jasmine rice is the classic pairing and soaks up that glossy sauce beautifully.
-Fried rice, lo mein noodles, or even cauliflower rice all work wonderfully.
-A simple side of steamed broccoli or snap peas rounds out the meal nicely.
+Steamed jasmine rice is the classic pairing and soaks up the sauce perfectly.
+Fried rice, lo mein noodles, or even cauliflower rice for a lighter option all work wonderfully as well.

 Comments & Reviews